EtricKombat/KOBman_old/README.md

 ## Report an Issue

-Tick the issue you are facing
+Tick the issue you are facing provide description if needed and then click on Submit Issue

 To Tick an issue